BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

 - All the test cases are written and reviewed
 - Functional test cases will be created in Zephyr Squad using Jira as Test Management tool
 - Test condition will be created in Jira
-- Positive Testing and Negative Testing will be written and executed
 - GUI test cases will be created in Zephyr Squad using Jira as Test Management tool .

 #### 2.4 Test implementation

 - all the test data is available and reviewed
-- this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority ;
 - Cycle summary was created and test cases were added to the cycle summary ;
-- Test environment is up and running:
+- Test environment is up and running
+- Positive Testing and Negative Testing will be written and executed

   #### 2.5 Test execution

 - The tests will be executed on the top 4 used browsers: Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari.
 If time will be available we will extend tests on Opera and Brave browsers ;
-- Test cases will be executed on the created Test Cycle Summary ;
+- Test cases will be executed on the created Test Cycle Summary
+- Positive Testing and Negative Testing will be written and executed
 - Bugs will be reported based on the failed tests .

 #### 2.6 Test closure